ryanMHub/ryanMHub/README.md

 - 👋 Hi, I’m @ryanMHub
 - 👀 I’m interested in mastering programming
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on gaining experience
+- 💞️ I’m looking to collaborate to gain experience
-- 📫 How to reach me rmoskovciak@gmail.com
+- 📫 How to reach me: rmoskovciak@gmail.com

 <!---
 ryanMHub/ryanMHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.